-MCOM 255 - Intermediate Announcing
+MCOM255 - Intermediate Announcing

 Offers practical "on the job" training at a college radio station.
 Specialized positions in traffic, production and news departments with actual "on the air" program responsibilities.
-Prerequisite(s): MCOM 154.
-(PCS 1.2, 4 credit hours - 1 hour lecture, 6 hours lab)
+Prerequisite: MCOM 154.
+(PCS 1.2, 4 credit hours: 1 hour lecture, 6 hours lab)

-MCOM 256 - Mass Communications Portfolio
+MCOM256 - Mass Communications Portfolio

 Offers final training and review to prepare for an internship or employment in mass communications.
 Students will review all phases of the Mass Communications curriculum and will develop a portfolio that focuses on the area of the field in which they plan to seek employment.
 Job seeking skills including resume and cover letter writing will be covered.
-Prerequisite(s): MCOM 255.
-(PCS 1.2, 3 credit hours - 1 hour lecture, 4 hours lab)
+Prerequisite: MCOM 255.
+(PCS 1.2, 3 credit hours; 1 hour lecture, 4 hours lab)

-MCOM 271 - Media Internship
+MCOM271 - Media Internship

 Offers on the job training at a local media company or with a company needing students with media skills.
 Various areas of media are examined.
 Students will specialize in the area in which they chose to seek employment.
-Prerequisite(s): MCOM 256 or concurrent enrollment.
-(PCS 1.2, 3 credit hours - 0 hours lecture, 15 hours lab - 240 hours must be worked.)
+Prerequisite: MCOM 256 or concurrent enrollment.
+(PCS 1.2, 3 credit hours: 0 hour lecture, 15 hours lab - 240 hours must be worked.)

-MCOM 280 - Topics In Media
+MCOM280 - Topics in Media

 Provides intensive experience for broadcasting students or practicing professionals.
 Topics are selected by the instructor and the student to meet individual student needs.
 This course is variable credit and is repeatable three times.
 The amount of credit awarded shall be two to four credit hours each time the student successfully completes the course.
 The maximum total number of elective credits that may be used towards a degree shall be sixteen credits.
-Prerequisite(s): Permission of instructor.
-(PCS 1.2, 2-4 credit hours - 1 hour lecture, 6-15 hours lab)
+Prerequisite: Permission of instructor.
+(PCS 1.2, 2-4 credit hours: 1 hour lecture, 6-15 hours lab)